postmanlabs/labs-docs/v6/postman/collection_runs/building_workflows.md

 ### Getting started

-Before you start, download  [collection.json](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58793802.json) for the example we discuss in this topic.
+Before you start, download and [import](/docs/v6/postman/collections/data_formats){:target="_blank"} [collection.json](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58793802.json) for the example we discuss in this topic.

 ### Basic workflow